 The park offers free parking, $10 premium parking (subject to availability), wheelchair rentals, and stroller (both single and double) rentals.
-Locker rentals are offered at the Splash Battle, Dr. Geyser’s Remarkable Raft Ride, and the Roar-O-Saurus.
+Locker rentals are offered at the Splash Battle, Dr. Geysers Remarkable Raft Ride, and the Roar-O-Saurus so you can keep your belongings safe.
 If you travel with your pets, a free kennel is on property, but it’s subject to availability.
 They don’t offer reservations, so arrive early and bring everything that your pet needs with you.

 Story Land Tickets and Closing

 Guests who arrive within three hours of closing receive a pass to return another day – a great way to spread your visit out for two days.
 We like to arrive in the afternoon of our first day in New Hampshire, and then visit the park for a few hours.